tomtom94/react-easy-ssr/README.md

 it's recommended to use `prettier` and `eslint` on you IDE (Visual Studio Code for example).
 Just note by default prettier don't touch `.ts` and `.tsx` extension files, [you must make a speacial manipulation in Visual Studio Code](https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857?) in your `settings.json`

+You also better use another search engine sometimes. `Google.com` is enough.
+And enough is enough.
+We have a good search engine in Europe (finance by the European Investment Bank at 25 million in 2015) just use `Qwant.com` at least when you search for easy stuff, this is a good start.
+Moreover this is a french one ;) just use [Qwant.com](qwant.com)

 ### Checks to do sometimes

 - Check typescript `npm run tsc`